-You may modify your personal information (addresses, email, password), and the name of the referees and their contact information on the Applicant Status Portal but you will not be able to change your application program selections once the application is submitted.
+You may modify your personal information (addresses, email, password),on the Applicant Status Portal but you will not be able to change your application program selections or the name of the referees and their contact information once the application is submitted.

 If you realize that there is a mistake on your application after you’ve submitted it, please contact pgmedoc [at] mcgill.ca, please do not submit a new application, we will make the necessary change.

 Note: The language of instruction at McGill University is English.
 Applicants may submit an application in French or English.

 4- Track the status of your application on your Application Status Portal.
 It is the applicant's responsibility to check their application status on a regular basis, as there may be updates or requests for additional information that must be attended to promptly.

 The application period for the 2024-2025 academic year will open on May 15th, 2023.

 The deadline to submit your application and a complete file for the majority of Fellowship programs will be September 1st, 2023.
 For the complete list, kindly consult our Key Dates Page.

 You must provide us with an official translation of documents written in a language other than English or French, that is, a translation bearing the seal of an official translator.
 Separate translations must be attached to each corresponding document.